luishowin/luishowin/README.md

 - UI/UX designer and builder
 - Currently learning ...
 C,TailwindCSS,JS : )
-- Enrolled at ALX Africa, Software engineering
+- Student at ALX Africa, Software engineering
 - Based in Nairobi, Kenya

 #### Where to find me